dita-community/dita-ot-project-docker/README.md

         -Dtranstype d4p-html5
   ```

-  Where "/Users/ekimber/workspace-dita-community" is the directory you have both clones of the project.
+  Where "/Users/ekimber/workspace-dita-community" is the directory where you have both clones of the project.
   This directory must be under the /Users directory.
 3. Check the generated HTML in the gh-pages clone.
 If it's good, commit and push.